 It Encourages Sharing

-With the mobile technology, website and app scrolling became a habit for the users.
-Responsive design is the norm today, and by incorporating a mobile-first approach with your single-page websites, you can create an intuitive mobile experience for the users and ensure that your pageless design will look good on all devices just like a mobile app does.
+Responsive design is the norm today, and by incorporating a mobile-first approach into your single-page website, you can create an intuitive mobile experience for the users.
+This way you’ll ensure that your one page design looks good on all devices.

 The most vital disadvantages of pageless design that can damage your conversion rate and online presence are: